mhulse/grunt-html-boiler/README.md

 This repo is just an example of my prefered Grunt-powered asset/theme files workflow.

+It's my preference to separate my asset/theme files from my server-side code/templates.
+A few advantages to this type of setup is:

+1. Updating my theme becomes as simple changing one variable ([see below](#update-production-theme)).
+1. I can build and commit my theme files separately from my server-side logic/templates.
+1. Other?

 This repo also serves as an example of how one can use Grunt to build a "development" and "production" `index.html`, and other, file(s).

 ## Demo